sudhamstarun/Understanding-Financial-Reports-using-Natural-Language-Processing/README.md

       1. `restructure.sh`: This script focuses on restructuring the initial folder structure into 3 different folders for N-CSR, N-CSRS, N-Q
    2. Sentence Extraction: The python-based scripts were written to parse the HTML tags present in the report and also to perform other tasks such as removing stop words and extracting sentences which contained unstructured CDS information.
 3. Rule-Based Extraction: This folder contains the rule-based framework developed based on python to extract the tables containing CDS information and save it in a .csv format.
 This makes it extremely easy to convert reports from .NET format to .csv format making it easy to visualise and analyse the data.
+4. Finally, the website folder contains the code for the landing page created for course requirements.

 ## Installation and Demo